 The movie's ambiguous ending has spawned two fan theories: 1.)
 That the Engels and their family are trapped in the snow globe, condemned to repeat Christmas morning for eternity in a twisted version of Hell or 2.)
 They were given a second chance, and the snow globe is Krampus' means of watching over them.
 Although writer/director Michael Dougherty has refused to confirm which theory is true, the tie-in comic book, Shadow of Saint Nicholas, confirms that the happy ending is the true one.
 The comic has murdered characters resurrected without any hint of a twist, showing that Krampus is willing to give people a second chance as long as they prove they've learned their lesson.
 Unlike his grandmother, Max was brave enough to confront Krampus and prove he'd learned his lesson, which was why Max had his family returned and the grandmother's didn't.
 Dougherty says the latter is a cynical (albeit still possible) interpretation.

 At 39 mins.)
 Howie Jr. drinking out of the cup was "flagged as a moment of concern" for showing a child character drinking a sip of spiked hot chocolate, and they worried it could land them an R rating.
 "It's okay to show a kid getting swallowed by a clown monster."

-We see the evil nutcracker only twice and both times extremely quick.
+We see the evil nutcracker only twice, and both times extremely quickly.
 The first time is in the bag Krampus opens infront of Omi.
 The second time is at the very end in the upper right of the screen when we get a last glimpse of Krampus' minions.

 The evil toys that attacked the family included an angel ornament, a teddy bear, a Jack-in-a box and a robot, similar to the evil toys in the movie Demonic Toys (1992) only instead of an evil angel ornament, it was an evil baby doll.